dresenhista/go_properly/readme.md

     ##     sold_price_new percentage
     ## 118        6121488   14.69612

-Basically when the realtor typed the number of parking spots there was a mistake (it is almost impossible one house to have 1423 parking spots) and therefore the model is having a hard time to predict the price.
+Basically when the Realtor typed the number of parking spots there was a mistake (it is almost impossible one house to have 1423 parking spots) and therefore the model is having a hard time to predict the price.